PHOTOGRAPHS

 Series: PHOTOGRAPHS

-TAGS: guide to photographs, Introduction to photographs, teaching through images, ceremonies, cultural style, photographic information, visual memory, historical photographs,
+TAGS: Pine Mountain Settlement School photographs, Introduction to photographs, teaching through images, ceremonies, cultural style, photographic information, visual memory, historical photographs, pageants, visual learning

 INTRODUCTION TO PINE MOUNTAIN PHOTOGRAPHS

-Contained within the many photographs in the Pine Mountain Settlement School records are some of the most compelling visual stories regarding the School.
-Images of music and dance, folk craft, mountain vernacular architecture, costume, farm techniques and implements, scenery, neighbors, teachers, students, and classrooms document the life of the institution.
+Contained within the many photographs in the Pine Mountain Settlement School records are some of the School’s most compelling stories.
+Images of music and dance, folk craft, mountain vernacular architecture, land use, costume, farm techniques and implements, scenery, neighbors, teachers, students, and classrooms — all the images document the life of the institution — the historical pageant of Pine Mountain Settlement School.

-As the educational programs changed and grew and as the environmental programs evolved, so did the photographs.
-The photographic processes and aesthetics evolved and froze in time both culture, context, and events.
-The “what” that the photographer chose to photograph is often similar to the written documents of the time in which the creator lived.
+As the educational programs changed and grew, and as the environmental programs evolved, so did the photographs.
+While these photographic processes and aesthetics evolved, they continued to freeze in time culture, context, and events.
+If one looks closely, what the photographer chose to photograph is often reflected in the written documents of the time.
+The two together — photograph and archival record — create and recreate how the creators lived and saw the world around them at a specific time in history.

 As workers came to Pine Mountain, they found themselves immersed in the experience of an often radically different culture.
-Through their lens, we can capture the photographer’s cultural shock, their empathy, and their struggle to place themselves within the context of rural Appalachia — or not.
+Through the worker’s camera lens, we can capture their interests — the photographer’s cultural shock, their empathy, and their struggle to place themselves within the context of rural Appalachia — or not.

 Photographs are remarkable vehicles for primary source information.
-The visual content of the photographs, though often subtle, open the viewer to the vivid experience of other cultures, of other times, other lives, and other dreams and visions.
+The visual content of the photographs, though often subtle, opens the viewer to the vivid experience of other cultures, of other times, other lives, and other dreams and visions.
 But, these images should not be viewed as experiences of “other,” but as experiences of self.
-By standing behind the lens with the photographer and by reading the images, we can learn much about ourselves.
-If we look very closely we can even see those things that Mary Rogers said, “matter most,” when she reflected on the first fifty years of the institution’s history.
+By standing behind the lens with the photographer and by reading the images themselves, we can learn much about ourselves.
+If we look very closely, we can even see those things that staff member Mary Rogers said, “matter most.”
+While reflecting on the history of the institution, she wrote in the Preface of the Pine Mountain Album – 1913-1963, a publication prepared for the 50th anniversary of the School.

 It’s a funny thing, looking at old pictures.
 They don’t show the things that matter most: Uncle William’s craving that his people might grow better; Miss Pettit‘s dedication to bringing help to the mountains; Mrs. Zande‘s high standards and loving understanding of people; Mr. Morris‘ dynamic energy; the different gifts brought by hundreds of workers over the years.